 More research on my part has pointed to archaeological sites in northern Peru where cotton may have been first purposely grown (sometime between 14,000 and 6,500 years ago), where the earliest irrigation systems were built (up to about 4,700 years BCE), where some of the modern Native American imagery has its roots in artifacts produced around the same time, and where ceramics may have first been produced in the New World a bit later.
 If my suspicions are true, then much of today's imagery has its roots in the desert and mountains of a Peruvian/Ecuadorian society that existed between 5,000 and 7,000 years ago.
 Aspects of those ancient religions appear to have reached the Four Corners area in the early 1200s CE.
 Then in 1257 came a massive volcanic eruption in Indonesia that blanketed the planet in volcanic ash for years.
 The sun disappeared into a dark gray sky and temperatures cooled, rain came pouring down, flash floods happened, crops failed and people starved.
 Then came years of crippling drought.
 That volcanic winter may have been the final turn of the screw in pushing the people of the Four Corners/Mesa Verde region to disperse and depopulate the area.
 Some American archaeologists have claimed they have found evidence of ritual human sacrifice and cannibalism in the Four Corners area from that time... but the practice (if it happened at all) never took hold and disappeared from the area very quickly.
 Aspects of the Flower World Complex may have been simply rejected back then but some of today's tribal religions still show residue from it.
 It's around the time of that mass out-migration that the Katsina, Warrior, Sacred Clown and Medicine societies seem to have come into being.

-There is also speculation that cultivated maize may have first appeared in the diets of central Mexico around 3,000 BCE but archaeological evidence says the people of the northern Peruvian coast were growing 4 distinct varieties of maize by about 4,700 BCE: flour corn, corn used for chicha beer, ceremonial popcorn and corn for their animals.
+There is also speculation that cultivated maize may have first appeared in the diets of central Mexico around 3,000 BCE but archaeological evidence says the people of the northern Peruvian coast were growing 4 distinct varieties of maize by about 4,700 BCE: flour corn, corn used for chicha beer, ceremonial popcorn and corn for animal feed.
 That suggests that the cities of northern Peru shared trade with people in central Mexico, where maize is said to have first originated.

 A couple more interesting things I came across: the avocado was being grown in northern Peru as much as 15,000 years ago, long before its first appearance in the Puebla, Mexico area about 8,000 years ago, and the people of the Caral/Supe region in Peru used vertebrae from blue whales to make sitting stools, more than 4,000 years ago.

-The ancient Peruvian city of Caral has been touted as possibly the first great civilization in the New World but the ancient city of Bandurria has been dated to be a bit older, and the ruins at Huaca Prieta have been dated to be older yet (up to 14,000 BCE, within a thousand years or so of the first indigenous people crossing the Bering Land Bridge from Asia to Alaska near the end of the last Ice Age).
+The ancient Peruvian city of Caral has been touted as possibly the first great civilization in the New World but the ancient city of Bandurria has been dated to be a bit older, and the ruins at Huaca Prieta have been dated to be older yet (up to 14,000 BCE, within a thousand years or so of indigenous people first crossing the Bering Land Bridge from Asia to Alaska near the end of the last Ice Age).
 As excavations proceed in South America, the dawning of civilization in the New World gets pushed back earlier and earlier.
 Also, speculation is that the people of Caral were all equals, there were no elites, no religious or secular overlords.
-Those hierarchies came hundreds of years later, bringing with them wealth inequality, a military, taxes, religious rituals and human sacrifice.
+Those hierarchies came hundreds of years later, bringing with them wealth inequality, a military, taxes, religious rituals and eventually, human sacrifice.

 How that knowledge, spirituality and technology made its way north over the next couple thousand years can be speculated on but the jungles and the activities of the more recent Spanish religious zealots between Peru and Mesoamerica have left precious little other than numerous stone constructions for us to examine and decipher.
 One thing, though: in the ruins of Caral a braided textile now known as a quipu was found, indicating those ancients had developed a method of recording tabular data for transmission cross-country and down through the generations.
 The decoding of a quipu was first accomplished only a few years ago and the data inscribed in it was as complex as any data stored in a modern spreadsheet, once someone knew how to read it.

 Rodents can gnaw through a storage basket and quickly destroy any seeds or meals stored inside.
 A truly "hard" basket would stop that.
 A "hard" basket made for much more efficient cooking than a soft one, too.
 The idea was revolutionary and we can be sure it was opposed by those who made their living making and "selling" baskets.
 However, a "hard" basket can also crack or shatter.
 This trait made ceramic pottery a luxury to be enjoyed primarily by a more sedentary culture.
-The nomadic cultures of the Great Plains and the semi-nomadic Dineh, Ute and Apache of the Southwest never made much pottery pre-contact, although some Dineh potters today are creating some beautiful pottery, sealing it like they would a basket using the ancient pine pitch covering technique.
+The nomadic cultures of the Great Plains and the semi-nomadic Dineh, Ute and Apache of the Southwest never made much pottery pre-contact, although some Dineh potters today are creating some beautiful pottery, sealing it like they would a basket using the ancient swabbing-with-pine-pitch technique.
 Like the potters of Taos and Picuris, Jicarilla Apache potters also make micaceous pottery.
 There were native Dineh and Jicarilla Apache potters plying their craft several hundred years ago as their people became more agrarian and sedentary.

 Some of the Pueblos (primarily in the Middle Rio Grande/Galisteo Basin area, near the ancient lead, silver and turquoise mines in the Cerrillos Hills) had discovered how to make paint glazes out of lead compounds and often decorated their ceremonial and household pottery with that before the Spanish invasion began.
 Bits and pieces of their pottery have been found from west of the Rio Grande to the Great Plains, from southern Colorado to northern Mexico.
 When the Spanish returned after the 1680 Pueblo Revolt, they claimed the lead mines for themselves, to make lead shot for their primitive cannons and guns.
-Except for the Zunis, the tribes were denied nearly all access and the nature of their pottery and its decorations changed almost overnight.
+Except for the Zunis, the tribes were denied nearly all access to those lead-silver sources and the nature of their pottery and its decorations changed almost overnight.
 The Zuni people had their own sources of lead-silver ore but when they saw what was happening in the Rio Grande area, they chose to lose that knowledge.

 There were three centers of pottery production in Mexico by 1600 BCE: one in the Barra complex of coastal Chiapas, another in the Puron-Espiridion complex in the Tehuacan Valley and Oaxaca, and a third in the Chajil complex of northern Veracruz.
 A fourth one was developing in the area of Colima/Jalisco.
 In those days, the North American Southwest was mostly populated by indigenous Tanoan groups.
 It was Archaic times: hunter-gatherer basket-makers roaming the countryside with the seasons, the ripe fruits and berries and the wild game, living in caves and pithouses.

 Sometime around 200 CE, there were a couple movements north from Mexico, one east of the central Cordillera, the other west of the mountains along the coast and north into the Sonoran and Mojave Deserts.
 Those east of the mountains may have seeded the Tiwa as some of their oral history says they came from the Aztec lands.
 Some of those who came through Sonora settled into the Tucson basin and became the first Hohokam.
 Those who went into the Mohave separated into several different directions.
 Some went north into the Great Basin.
-Some went east and followed the Colorado river upstream.
+Some went east and followed the Colorado River upstream.
 Groups broke off from this and went north along the Virgin River, becoming the Virgin Anasazi and perhaps early Fremont.
 Others continued up the Colorado into the Grand Canyon, some staying there and some emerging along the Little Colorado River.
-Still others continued north into what we now know as Kayenta, and beyond.
+Still others continued north to the San Juan River, and into what we now know as Kayenta, and beyond.

 A trade with central and southern Mexico came into existence early, moving turquoise south and other goods and ideas north.
 That only grew as the people spread.
 Turquoise traced to mines in New Mexico, Arizona and southern Colorado has been found as far south as the Yucatan Peninsula and the Guatemala Highlands.
 It is along those routes that knowledge of ceramics, textiles and rituals most likely traveled.
 Ceramics (the shapes and the designs on them) were also closely tied to the prevailing religious system of the time-and-place of manufacture.
-That said, the only relics found in the Southwest that are positively attributed as coming from Mexico are seashells, coral beads, copper bells and the carcasses of macaws and parrots.
+That said, the only relics found in the Southwest that are positively attributed as coming from Mexico are seashells, coral beads, copper bells and the carcasses of macaws and white-fronted parrots.

 The earliest ceramics unearthed so far in the North American Southwest were simple, rough ceramic figures, dated to somewhere between 800 BCE and 200 CE.
 They were found in the San Pedro Valley in southern Arizona, site of the first identifiable Hohokam settlements.
 These were also the sites of the first Hohokam irrigation projects.
 As time went on, their irrigation technology improved, as did their ceramic technology.
 Pottery came more and more into common use, not just for ceremonies but for cooking, serving and storage purposes.
 The estimate is that somewhere between 50 and 350 CE ceramic technology spread across the Southwest and by 500 CE, the need for storage vessels had become so great, people were making pottery almost everywhere.
 There were some areas in the Southwest where the folks were working hard to retain more of their indigenous spirituality and actively resisted new technologies and what they represented.
-In many cases, that resistance was likely triggered by the religious/ceremonial aspects that came hand-in-hand with some new pottery technologies [to wit: the Salado Phenomenon].
+In many cases, that resistance was likely triggered by the religious/ceremonial aspects that came hand-in-hand with some new pottery technologies [such as the Salado Phenomenon].

 Around 300 CE, the northernmost endpoints of the turquoise trails seem to have been around the southern Gila Mountains in southern New Mexico and the valley of the San Pedro in southern Arizona.
 That's also about the same time the first finished ceramics were produced in those areas.
 By 450 CE the technology had reached Chaco Canyon and by 500 CE, it had reached the lower San Juan River area in southeastern Utah.